tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/常见问题/功能相关问题_intl_en.md

 [](id:que32)
 ### How do different room entry modes (`AppScene`) vary from one another in TRTC?
 TRTC has four room entry modes.
 Video call (`VideoCall`) and audio call (·VoiceCall`) are the call modes, and interactive video live streaming (`Live`) and interactive audio live streaming (`VoiceChatRoom`) are the live streaming modes.
-- The call modes allow a maximum of 300 users in each TRTC room, and up to 30 of them can speak at the same time.
+- The call modes allow a maximum of 300 users in each TRTC room, and up to 50 of them can speak at the same time.
 The call modes are suitable for scenarios such as one-to-one video calls, video conferences with up to 300 participants, online medical consultation, video interviews, video customer service, and online Werewolf playing.
 - The live streaming modes allow a maximum of 100,000 concurrent users in each room, with smooth mic connection/disconnection.
 Co-anchoring latency is kept below 300 ms and watch latency below 1,000 ms. The live streaming modes are suitable for scenarios such as low-latency interactive live streaming, interactive classrooms for up to 100,000 participants, video dating, online education, remote training, and mega conferences.

 [](id:que33)
 ### Can I use the hands-free mode during video calls in TRTC?
 Yes.
-You can enable the hands-free mode by setting audio routes.
-In a native SDK, use the `setAudioRoute ` API to switch routes.
+You can use the hands-free mode by setting the audio route via the `setAudioRoute` API in native apps and the `sound-mode` attribute of the &lt;live-player&gt; tag in Mini Program.

 [](id:que34)
 ### Does TRTC support volume reminders?